Carbon Capture, Storage, and Utilization

 In this article, to better understand the possible role of CCSU, we looked at various CO₂ capturing technologies, reliable storage options, and utilization possibilities.
 We also assessed that various CCSU Projects are operating worldwide today, highlighting the breadth of this approach.
 The environmental benefits outweigh the potential environmental risks associated with CCSU.

 By 2050-2070, the energy world looks completely different.
-Global energy demand is around 8% lesser than today, but it assists as an economy more than twice as big and a population with 2 billion more people.
+Global energy demand is around 8% less than today, but it assists an economy more than twice as big and a population with 2 billion more people.
 Almost 90% of electricity generation comes from renewable sources, with wind and solar accounting for nearly 70%.
-The pathway designed to net-zero emissions is global in scope, but each country will need to develop its plan of action.
-More international collaborations must be valued in the future because without which transition to net-zero could be held up for decades.
+The pathway designed for net-zero emissions is global in scope, but each country will need to develop its own plan of action.
+More international collaborations must be valued in the future because without this transition net-zero could be held up for decades.

 CONNECT With